itsUtkarshOjha/threads/README.md

 ## Features

-- **Real-time Conversations:** Experience dynamic conversations with other users in real-time, just like in the Threads app.
 - **User Authentication:** Sign up and log in securely to access and participate in conversations.
 - **Community Creation:** Create your own community and invite others to join in.
-- **Thread Creation:** Start your own discussion threads and invite others to join in.
+- **Thread Creation:** Start your own discussion threads and reply to others' threads.
 - **Responsive Design:** The application is designed to work seamlessly across various devices and screen sizes.

 ## Tech Stack